litespeedtech/lscache_wp/litespeed-cache/readme.txt

 6. Cache Hit Example

 == Changelog ==
+= 1.0.14 - January 30 2017 =
+* [NEW] Added error page caching.
+Currently supports 403, 404, 500s.
+* [NEW] Added a purge errors action.
+* [NEW] Added wp-cli integration.
+* [UPDATE] Added support for multiple varies.
+* [UPDATE] Reorganize the admin interface to be less cluttered.
+* [UPDATE] Add support for LiteSpeed Web ADC.
+* [UPDATE] Add Freemius integration.
+* [REFACTOR] Made some changes so that the rewrite rules are a little more consistent.
+* [BUGFIX] Check member type before adding purge all button.
+* [BUGFIX] Fixed a bug where activating/deactivating the plugin quickly caused the WP_CACHE error to show up.
+* [BUGFIX] Handle more characters in the rewrite parser.
+* [BUGFIX] Correctly purge posts when they are made public/private.

 = 1.0.13.1 - November 30 2016 =
 * [BUGFIX] Fixed a bug where a global was being used without checking existence first, causing unnecessary log entries.